rout369/SPINE/README.md

 ## Acknowledgments

-- Inspired by the SpiNNaker neuromorphic hardware project at University of Manchester
+- Inspired by the **SpiNNaker** neuromorphic hardware project at University of Manchester
+- **PyTorch** The gold standard that inspired this learning project.
+SPINE exists because PyTorch showed what excellence looks like.
 - Built with pybind11 for seamless C++/Python integration
 - MNIST dataset from Yann LeCun, Corinna Cortes, Christopher J.C.
 Burges